Prosp3r/gotv/README.md

 ## How to contribute
-GOTVote flourishes only through the power of contributors.
+GOTV flourishes only through the power of contributors.
 To this end we welcome contributions in any form that is useful.
 Especially your time as an experienced professional.

 The following contributors are needed at this time.